 Hug vs. Handshake

-When I run into a male acquaintance, I know exactly how to greet him: shake his hand.
-Doesn’t matter how long we’ve known each other.
-I even shake my dad’s hand.
+When I run into a male acquaintance in a work setting, I know exactly how to greet him: shake his hand.
+Gay or straight, doesn’t matter how long we’ve known each other.
+We shake.

-But with women, I feel like I’m trapped between two walls of a deep-space garbage compactor.
+But as a straight, cis man, I often feel like I’m trapped between two walls of a deep-space garbage compactor when it comes to greeting women at work.
 On the first meeting, we shake hands.
 Easy.
 But the next time we cross paths?
 Is a handshake now too formal (especially if we got along well in the first meeting)?
 Will a hug be awkward?
 What if the answer to both is “yes”?!
-Maybe I am taking too long to react to her “hello” and am starting to look like a robot.
+Maybe I am taking too long to react and am starting to look like a robot.
 Maybe my mental hug-or-handshake calculation is manifesting in a frightening way on my face.
 Maybe I have something in my teeth.
 Maybe I should pull the fire alarm, so I can get out of here.

-I’m a married dude.
-Happily, I might add.
-My only concern at this point in my interactions with women is to get past any awkwardness and move on to meaningful conversations.
-Outside of work, I’m completely comfortable.
+I’m not interested in dating someone whose work life intersects mine—it’s not territory I’m interested in navigating at this point in my adult life.
+My only concern at this point in my interactions with people at work is to get past any awkwardness and move on to meaningful conversations.
+Outside of work, though, I’m much more comfortable.
 Hugs for everyone!
-If I’ve had a meaningful conversation with someone, I will hug her next time I see her.
+If I’ve had a meaningful conversation with someone, I will hug her next time I see him or her.

-Except… what if it was a meaningful work conversation?
+Except… what if it was a meaningful work conversation outside of the office?
 What if she’s a former professor of mine?
 Or a client?
 Or a longtime client?
 What if she’s an investor?
 But she invested in me?

 Do we hug?
 Will she feel slighted if I stiff-arm with a handshake?
 What about my female employees?
 They’re awesome!
 We all bond and hang out after work.
 But I’m their boss.
 Is it hug or shake when we run into each other at Whole Foods?